ShaokunAn/tmp-scfind_py/README.md

 The `cell_type_label` should be the name of one column in `adata.obs`  which is supposed to be the cell type annotations.
 The `feature_name` should be the name of one column in `adata.var`  which is the feature annotations (like gene names).

 With the built index, users are allowed to perform multiple kinds of queries, including find cell type markers, find housekeeping genes across cell types, and perform hypergeometric test to find cell types that siginificantly expresse provided genes.
 Here're some query functions in scfind.
-Please check out scfind
+Please check out scfind [Nature methods paper](https://www.nature.com/articles/s41592-021-01076-9) for more functionalities.

-[Nature methods paper]: https://www.nature.com/articles/s41592-021-01076-9	"test"

-for more functionalities.

 ```python
 # find cell type markers